 Falkenstein Castle

 We always try to visit a medieval castle when travelling around Austria.
 In Mölltal we added Burg Falkenstein to the list.
 Nobody knows exactly when the castle was built, but it was first mentioned in written sources in 1164.
-The castle has been altered many times, but it gained much of its current appearance in the last century.
+The castle has been altered many times but has gained much of its current appearance in the last century.
 Falkenstein Castle is privately owned but offers guided tours on request.
-We joined an interesting 1-hour tour, that gave us access to most of the castle and took us on a journey through history.
-It gave us glimpses into the life of the castle, which was inhabited from the Middle Ages to 2004.
-A highlight was the keep, from where we got a brilliant view of the valley.
+We joined a fascinating 1-hour tour that gave us access to most of the castle and took us on a journey through history.
+It gave us glimpses into the daily life at the castle, inhabited from the Middle Ages to 2004.
+The keep was highlighted, with a brilliant view of the valley.
 Falkenstein Castle is open from June to September.